TIPS + TOOLS

-- Lubricate automatic garage door opener motor, chain and other moving parts, and ensure that the auto-reverse mechanism is properly adjusted.
+- Lubricate your automatic garage door opener motor, chain and other moving parts, and ensure the auto-reverse mechanism is properly adjusted.

 - Inspect electrical service lines for secure attachment where they enter your house and make sure there is no water leakage into the house along the electrical conduit.
 Check for overhanging tree branches that may need to be removed.